Capstone-2023-2024/cares-web-frontend/README.md

 - Optimize Firestore Read and Write(s)
 - Resolved Concerns centralized in one container
 - `adviser` and potentially Deleted User has the same render in UI
+- Cache students
+- Remove chat heads if there are no complaints
+- Add notifications see TODO's
+- Move resolved complaints to another clickable

 # Context Provider Boilerplate